-The form of adoption practiced in Australia is referred to as ‘plenary open adoption’.
-Under these adoption practices the legal relationship between the child and their parent(s) is ended in order to create a new legal relationship with the adoptive family.
-For the adoptive parent(s), the legal rights of the adopted child become the same as they would be if the child had been born to the adoptive parent(s).
+The form of adoption practiced in Australia is referred to as ‘plenary open adoption’, where the legal relationship between the child and their parent(s) are severed to create a new legal relationship with the adoptive family.
+For adoptive parent(s), the legal rights of the adopted child become the same as they would if the child were born to them.

-The categories of adoption used in national reporting are:
+There are three categories of adoption used in national reporting:

-Each state and territory government in Australia has its own legislation, policies and practices regarding adoption.
-State and territory governments undertake responsibilities including the processing of adoption applications and approving prospective adoptive parents.
-The Department of Social Services, as the Commonwealth Central Authority under the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption, is responsible for establishing and managing Australia’s intercountry adoption arrangements.
+Each state and territory government in Australia has its own legislation, policies and practices around adoption.
+They undertake responsibilities including the processing of adoption applications and approving prospective adoptive parent(s).
+The Department of Social Service, as the Commonwealth Central Authority under the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption, is responsible for establishing and managing Australia’s intercountry adoption arrangements.

 See links and other information for more information on adopting a child.